Accelerated core collapse in tidally stripped self-interacting dark matter halos: Intermediate-mass black holes

-\sectiontitle{Intermediate-mass black holes} We note that the mass in the central region of the halo remains unaffected by a tidal stripping, which should only affect the halo at distances near or beyond the scale radius.
+We note that the mass in the central region of the halo remains unaffected by a tidal stripping, which should only affect the halo at distances near or beyond the scale radius.
 Defining the core mass $M_\textrm{core}$ to be the mass within a core radius $r_\textrm{core}$ at which $\rho(r_\textrm{core}) = 0.1\, \rho_c$, we show the relation between $M_\textrm{core}$ and $v_{3\textrm{D},c}$ in Fig.~\ref{fig:rho_core_temperature} after the core has begun to collapse.
 This relation should hold for both truncated and field halos.

-When the halo is in the LMFP regime, $M_\textrm{core}$ decreases as ${v_{3\textrm{D}, c}}^2$ increases, with a slope of $-4.17$, in agreement with the self-similar collapse scenario~\cite{Balberg:2002ue}.
+When the halo is in the LMFP regime, $\log(M_\textrm{core})$ decreases as $\log({v_{3\textrm{D}, c}}^2)$ increases, with a slope of $-4.17$, in agreement with the self-similar collapse scenario~\cite{Balberg:2002ue}.
 Eventually, the SMFP heat transfer in the core begins to take over and the core becomes optically thick, inhibiting the diffusion of heat and mass from the core and thus resulting in a lower rate of mass loss.
-This is indicated by the transition from solid to dashed curve in Fig.~\ref{fig:rho_core_temperature}, which occurs when the center of the core satisfies $\kappa_{\textrm{SMFP}}=\kappa_{\textrm{LMFP}}$.